anonymousNED/NED/README.md

                    |
                    --- shapes_aligned (same as above, but aligned)
 ```
-## Manipulate the emotion on a test video
+## 1.Manipulate the emotion on a test video
 Download our pretrained manipulator from [here](https://drive.google.com/drive/folders/1fLAsB2msBcLnRJWlixXt-hJ8FeX3Az6T?usp=sharing) and unzip the checkpoint.

 Also, download and preprocess the test video for one of our target Youtube actors (or use a new actor, requires training a new neural face renderer).